 I joined the ACC Facebook page.
 Does that make me an ACC member?

 No. The ACC Facebook page is a very active social media tool of the ACC and an engagement point for paddler in Arkansas and elsewhere.
 We currently allow non-members to “join,” view and post on it, but being a Facebook page “Member” does not make one a member of the Arkansas Canoe Club.

 When I fill out the ACC membership form, what chapter should I select?

-Currently we have 8 chapters: Central Arkansas (based in Little Rock), Northwest based in Fayetteville area), River Valley based in Ft.
-Smith), Piney Creeks (based in Russellville) ArkMoTenn, (based in Jonesboro area) ArkLaTex (based in Shreveport, LA), Dust Bowl chapter (based in Tulsa, OK) and the North Texas chapter (based in the DFW area).
+Currently we have 10 chapters: Central Arkansas (based in Little Rock), Northwest (based in Fayetteville area), River Valley (based in Ft.
+Smith), Piney Creeks (based in Russellville) ArkMoTenn, (based in Jonesboro area) ArkLaTex (based in Shreveport, LA), Dust Bowl chapter (based in Tulsa, OK) and the North Texas chapter (based in the DFW area), Buffalo River (based in north central Arkansas), and Frontier (based in Oklahoma City).
 You can select any one (or none) of these chapters.
 Most members pick a chapter geographically closest to them.

 What is the ACA and what does it have to do with the ACC?

 The ACA stands for the American Canoe Association and is a national non-profit organization that the ACC aligns with that serves the broader paddling public by providing education related to all aspects of paddling; stewardship support to help protect paddling environments; and sanctioning of programs and events including ACC events, that promote paddlesport competition, exploration and recreation.
-ACC members get reduced fees for ACA memberships, but ACA memberships are not required to be a member of the ACC.
+ACC members get reduced fees for ACA memberships, but an ACA membership is not required to be a member of the ACC.

 When and where is the ACC School of Whitewater Paddling?